CLC3-GitFlow/CLC3-GitFlow/Usecases/Usecase1.md

 .. and **YOUR GITHUB TOKEN** in the Value field

 ### Create/Use an Email account
-- IMAP und SMB must be activated
+- IMAP und SMB must be activated in your Email settings
 - Add the email username to GitHub secrets as EMAIL_USERNAME
 - Add the email password to GitHub secrets as EMAIL_PASSWORD